 The design check automatically identifies the position (internal or external), the column/wall shape etc. and determines the punching shear parameters.

 If punching shear reinforcement is required, the design automatically creates the reinforcement arrangement based on the selected rebar layout.

-MasterKey: Concrete Slab Design offers four types of rebar layout:
+MasterKey: Concrete Slab and Wall Design offers four types of rebar layout:

 - Equally spaced on perimeter

 - Even grid

 - Cruciform for support face

 New to MasterSeries 2023 is the introduction of the Concrete Shear Wall Design to the Concrete Slab Design module.